elsieclark/superqueue/README.md

 ### Simple Adjustable Concurrency Queue ###

-A SuperQueue's concurrency may be adjusted to specify how many functions may be executing at once.
-To create a SuperQueue with a concurrency of 5:
+A SuperQueue's `concurrency` may be adjusted to specify how many functions can execute at once.
+To create a SuperQueue with a `concurrency` of 5:

 ```js
 const SuperQueue = require('superqueue');